 Dianne – Food blogging can be a solitary passion.
 Even where I live, in the San Francisco Bay Area, there are few meet-ups and events.
 It’s fun to get together at a conference, share stories and resources, take photos, use social media, eat together, and learn together.
 The camaraderie is thrilling.
 Plus, you make friendships that continue for a long time after the conference.
 I have made some lasting friendships as a result of attending conferences.

 Juls – Last question.
 This is more an advice for future food writers and your opinion on the discussion arisen by what Amanda Hesser said in Advice for Future Food Writers.
-How important is to get out and dirt our hands?
+How important is it to get out and dirt our hands?
 Is it a dream or can we still hope to become paid food writer?
 Maybe the truth lies just in the middle?

 Dianne – If you mean gardening, if you’re interested in that aspect of food production, then go for it.
 It’s exciting to grow produce and cook it.
 Is it essential to food writing?
 No.